Ben Linder: Death

-On April 28, 1987, Linder and two Nicaraguans were killed in a Contra ambush while traveling through the forest to scout out a construction site for a new dam for the nearby village of San José de Bocay.
+On April 28, 1987, Linder and two Nicaraguans Sergio Hernández and Pablo Rosales were killed in a Contra ambush while traveling through the forest to scout out a construction site for a new dam for the nearby village of San José de Bocay.
 The autopsy showed that Linder had been wounded by a grenade, then shot at point-blank range in the head.
-The two Nicaraguans—Sergio Hernández and Pablo Rosales—were also killed at close range.
-Linder was posthumously awarded the Courage of Conscience award on September 26, 1992.
+Hernández and Rosales were also killed at close range.

-Controversy
+Impact on American politics

-Mural dedicated to Ben Linder.
-Esteli, Nicaragua.
-1989.
+Mural dedicated to Ben Linder in Esteli, Nicaragua painted by American artist Mike Alewitz 1989.

 Linder's death quickly inflamed the already-polarized debate inside the United States, with opponents of U.S. policy decrying the use of taxpayers' dollars to finance the killing of an American citizen as well as thousands of Nicaraguan civilians.

-The administration fought back, with White House spokesman Marlin Fitzwater quoted in The New York Times as saying that U.S. citizens working in Nicaragua had "put themselves in harm's way".
+The Reagan administration fought back, with White House spokesman Marlin Fitzwater saying that U.S. citizens working in Nicaragua had "put themselves in harm's way".
 Assistant Secretary of State Elliott Abrams, an ardent proponent of the Contra War, echoed that view, saying that Linder should have known better than to be in a combat zone.